Delicious & Easy Low-FODMAP Traditional Dinner Rolls Recipe; Gluten-free

 • 2 large eggs, room temperature

-• can also use vegan margarine, such as Earth Balance for dairy-free version
+• Can also use vegan margarine, such as Earth Balance for dairy-free version

-• 3/4 cup & 2 TB low-FODMAP ‘sour milk’ or ‘buttermilk’, warmed to about 110 degrees F
+• 3/4 cup & 2 tablespoons low-FODMAP ‘sour milk’ or ‘buttermilk’, warmed to about 110 degrees F

-• you will need to prepare this yourself
+• You will need to prepare this yourself

-• this creates low-FODMAP ‘buttermilk’
+• This creates low-FODMAP ‘buttermilk’

-• for this recipe I did not use almond milk, but this should work as well for a dairy-free version
+• For this recipe I did not use almond milk, but this should work as well for a dairy-free version

 • I used lactose-free 2% milk

-• heat milk to about 110 degrees F
+• Heat milk to about 110 degrees F

 • I put mine in microwave for 2 minutes, stirring halfway through

-• the warmth of the milk helps the yeast activate
+• The warmth of the milk helps the yeast activate

-• vegetable shortening for greasing
+• Vegetable shortening for greasing

-• sesame or poppy seeds for garnish, optional
+• Sesame or poppy seeds for garnish, optional

 Directions